- State Population

 The INS data are for nationals of the countries with the largest number of immigrants admitted or adjusted to legal residence each year since 1996.
 The absence of data means that the total number of admissions to the United States by nationals of that country was not enough to merit detailed reporting in that year.

 The Department of Homeland Security website has detailed data on immigrant admissions since FY'03 by year and by source country and intended state of residence.
 (See http://www.dhs.gov/files/statistics/publications/yearbook.shtm) then select the desired year, click Legal Permanent Residents, data and then select "supplemental table 1."

 Washington has received 60,059 refugees over the most recent ten fiscal years including 2,165 refugees in fiscal year 2012.
 The chart above shows the annual admissions over the last ten years and the cumulative total of those admissions using data complied by the Office of Refugee Resettlement in the U.S. Department of Health and Human Services.

 The U.S. government program that distributes new refugees among the states is the only immigration program that provides state governments the opportunity to participate in deciding how many newcomers will come to that state each year.

 FAIR Estimate - FAIR estimates the illegal alien population of Washington as of 2010 was about 275,000 persons.
 This is part of an overall estimate of the U.S. illegal alien population of about 11,900,000 persons.

-DHS Estimate - The current estimate by DHS of the illegal alien population in Washington was n/a in 2010.
+DHS Estimate - The current estimate by DHS of the illegal alien population in Washington was 270,000 in 2012.
 The DHS estimate is available for only the 10 states with the largest illegal alien populations.
-The DHS estimate of the national illegal alien population in 2010 was 10,790,000.
+The DHS estimate of the national illegal alien population in 2012 was 11,430,000.

 Other Estimates - The Pew Hispanic Center estimates the illegal alien population of the state at 230,000 as of 2010.